This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 - Weather: Severe weather can have a huge impact on the cost of food.
 Drought, flooding, and unseasonable frost have all affected major produce-supplying areas of the world in recent years, causing a rise in prices for many items.

-- Cost of transportation: If the cost of fuel or transportation rises, so does the cost of food that needs to travel to market.
+- Cost of transportation: If the cost of fuel or transportation rises so does the cost of food that needs to travel to the market.

 Before purchasing any food items, ask the following questions.

 - When is the item to be used?